Administration expands availability of COVID antiviral pill

-WASHINGTON (AP) — President Joe Biden’s administration is taking steps to expand availability of the life-saving COVID-19 antiviral treatment Paxlovid, as it seeks to reassure doctors that there is ample supply for people at high risk of severe illness or death from the virus.
+WASHINGTON (AP) — President Joe Biden’s administration is taking steps to expand availability of the life-saving COVID-19 antiviral treatment Paxlovid, seeking to reassure doctors that there is ample supply for people at high risk of severe illness or death from the virus.

 Paxlovid, produced by Pfizer, was first approved in December.
-Supply of the regimen was initially very limited, but as COVID-19 cases across the country have fallen and manufacturing has increased it is now far more abundant.
+Supply of the regimen was initially very limited, but COVID-19 cases across the country have fallen and manufacturing has increased.
 The White House is now moving to raise awareness of the pill and taking steps to make it easier to access.

-The White House said Tuesday it is stepping up outreach to doctors, letting them know that they shouldn’t think twice about prescribing the pill to eligible patients.
-It is also announcing that the drug will now be distributed directly to pharmacies, in addition to existing distribution channels run by states.
+The White House said Tuesday it is stepping up outreach to doctors, letting them know they shouldn’t think twice about prescribing the pill to eligible patients.
+Also, the drug will now be distributed directly to pharmacies, in addition to existing distribution channels run by states.
 That is expected to boost the number of sites from 20,000 to more than 30,000 next week and eventually to 40,000 locations.

-The administration believes the pharmacy channel, which it used to boost availability of COVID-19 vaccines more than a year ago, will similarly make the antiviral pills more available to people.
+The administration used the pharmacy channel to boost availability of COVID-19 vaccines more than a year ago.

+“Paxlovid will be widely available everywhere in America,” said Dr. Ashish Jha, the White House COVID-19 response coordinator.
+The drug and antivirals like it “are the key essential tools that we’re going to need to get through the rest of this pandemic,” he said.

+Vice President Kamala Harris, who tested positive for COVID-19 on Tuesday, is taking Paxlovid after discussing it with her physicians.

 The U.S. has ordered enough supply of the pills for 20 million people, which is estimated to last for several more months.
 The administration has warned that subsequent deliveries are dependent on Congress approving additional COVID-19 response funding.